 The Company has filed multiple patent applications relating to its lead product, PRP.
-The first application was filed in October 2010 in each of the countries listed in the table below.
-This application has been granted and remains in force in the United States, Belgium, Czech Republic, Denmark, France, Germany, Ireland, Italy, Netherlands, Portugal, Spain, Sweden, Switzerland, Liechtenstein, Turkey, United Kingdom, Australia, China, Hong Kong, Japan, Indonesia, Israel, New Zealand, Singapore, Malaysia, South Africa, Mexico, Republic of Korea and India.
+The first application was filed in October 2010.
+This patent has been granted and remains in force in the United States, Belgium, Czech Republic, Denmark, France, Germany, Ireland, Italy, Netherlands, Portugal, Spain, Sweden, Switzerland, Liechtenstein, Turkey, United Kingdom, Australia, China, Hong Kong, Japan, Indonesia, Israel, New Zealand, Singapore, Malaysia, South Africa, Mexico, Republic of Korea and India.
 In Brazil and Canada, the patent application remains under examination.

-In 2016 and 2017 we filed other patent applications, as indicated below.
+In 2016 and 2017 we filed other patent applications.
 Three applications were filed under the Patent Cooperation Treaty (the "PCT").
 The PCT assists applicants in seeking patent protection by filing one international patent application under the PCT, which allows the applicants to seek protection for an invention in over 150 countries.
 Once national or regional applications are filed, the application is placed under the control of the national or regional patent offices, as applicable, in what is called the national or regional phase.
-One PCT application, filed in November 2016, entered the national phase in July 2018 in each of the countries listed in the table below.
+One PCT application, filed in November 2016, entered the national phase in July 2018.
 A second application filed in January 2017 entered the national phase commencing July 2018.
 A third application entered the national phase in October 2018.